Home

 Summit Timeline

-A timeline of events for the 2026 summit.
+A timeline of events for the 2026 Summit, from project kickoff to final showcase.

-Learn the history about wolves and the future of their recovery.
+Learn the history of Mexican gray wolves and the future of their recovery.

 Inspiring Youth Leaders Behind the Summit

-Lillian and Clara currently live in Vancouver, British Columbia, and have been remotely volunteering for the Grand Canyon Wolf Recovery Project since February of 2025.
-Starting in early childhood, they have shared a passion for art and telling stories through their work.
-Their dogs Poppy, Rose, Iris, and Nutmeg have fueled their love for dogs both wild and domestic.
-They began watching live webcams of captive Red and Mexican wolves in the autumn of 2023.
-This sparked an interest in the conservation of endangered wolf species.
-Inspired by their favourite lobo sisters, Diane, Hélène, and Bria, Lillian and Clara created a family tree for Mexican wolves.
-They reached out to GCWRP shortly after learning of their large scale Lobo Family Tree Project.
-Lillian and Clara have used their passions for art and canids to raise awareness about the plight of Mexican wolves.
-They currently write and edit articles for the GCWRP newsletters, help organize data for the Lobo Family Tree, classify images from trail cameras, and are writing and illustrating a collection of wolf biographies for the Lobo Youth Summit.
+Lillian and Clara currently live in Vancouver, British Columbia, and have been remotely volunteering for the Grand Canyon Wolf Recovery Project since February 2025.
+Inspired by their favourite lobo sisters, Diane, Hélène, and Bria, they created a family tree for Mexican wolves, then reached out to GCWRP after learning of the Lobo Family Tree Project.
+Today they write and edit articles for the GCWRP newsletters, help organize Lobo Family Tree data, classify trail-camera images, and are writing and illustrating a collection of wolf biographies for the Lobo Youth Summit.

 Thank you to our generous sponsors